natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 4. What could go wrong if the boot process was tampered with or failed?

+{:.highlight}
-**Hints**
+> **Hints**
-* Consider: what happens immediately after you press the power button?
+> * Consider: what happens immediately after you press the power button?
-* Why can’t the OS already be in RAM?
+> * Why can’t the OS already be in RAM?
-* What’s special about ROM in this context?
+> * What’s special about ROM in this context?
-* Could security or stability be compromised if the boot process were modified?
+> * Could security or stability be compromised if the boot process were modified?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 The bootstrapping paradox arises from the idea that programs must already be in memory before they can run but the operating system itself is just a program.
 So how does it get into memory in the first place?